Details Of 14,730 Ineligible BISP Beneficiaries To Be Shared With Relevant Govt Departments: Sania Nishtar - UrduPoint

 Details Of 14,730 Ineligible BISP Beneficiaries To Be Shared With Relevant Govt Departments: Sania Nishtar

-She said that her division will also take necessary action against all the undeserving beneficiaries.
+She said a total number of 820,165 ineligible beneficiaries were identified in a recent move to make this programme more transparent and her office would also take necessary action against all these beneficiaries.

 In an interview with APP, Sania Nishtar informed that majority of the cases (33.81 percent) of undeserving beneficiaries were found in Khyber Pakhtunkhwa followed by 29.67 in Punjab, 22.32 in Sindh, 5.52 in Balochistan, 5.0 in erstwhile FATA, 2.12 in Azad Jammu and Kashmir and 1.01 and 0.26 percent in Gilgit Baltistan and Islamabad respectively.